Kevin Sorbo: Early work

-Professional breakthrough with Hercules, Kull, and other film offers
+Professional breakthrough

-In 1993, Sorbo received his breakthrough leading role as the ancient greek demigod Hercules in a series of five television films that aired as part of Universal Television's Action Pack.
+In 1993, Sorbo received his breakthrough leading role as the ancient Greek demigod Hercules in a series of five television films that aired as part of Universal Television's Action Pack.
 The first film to premiere was Hercules and the Amazon Women, which aired in April 1994, the others following later in the year.
 The ratings success of the films paved the way for the commission of the television series Hercules: The Legendary Journeys, which started airing in syndication from January 1995 and ran for six seasons.
 The series made Sorbo an international star and was one of the highest rated syndicated television shows at the time.
 The show was filmed in New Zealand.

 The success of the show spawned the popular spin-off series Xena: Warrior Princess starring Lucy Lawless, who was introduced in a three-episode arc in the first season of Hercules.
 This allowed Sorbo as well as several other characters from both shows to make crossover appearances.
 In 1998, a spin-off direct-to-video, animated film titled Hercules and Xena – The Animated Movie: The Battle for Mount Olympus was released with both Sorbo and Lawless voicing the characters.

-Hercules was canceled midway through the filming of Season Six, of which only eight episodes were produced.
+Hercules was canceled midway through the filming of its sixth season, of which only eight episodes were produced.
 The final episode aired in November 1999.
 Although it was not revealed at the time, health issues reduced Sorbo's abilities to perform the physically demanding role during the later seasons.
 Sorbo made his final appearance as Hercules on Xena, in the Season Five episode "God Fearing Child", which aired in February 2000.

 In between his years playing Hercules, Sorbo played his first leading film role in the 1997-released film Kull the Conqueror.
-The actor was selected for the role in December 1995, and the picture was shot in Slovakia and Croatia between August and October 1996.
+He was selected for the role in December 1995, and the picture was shot in Slovakia and Croatia between August and October 1996.
 In a mostly negative review, The New York Times writes, "Mr. Sorbo provides the requisite oiled torso, a hint of humor and the professionalism and good grace to act as if Kull the Conqueror mattered."

 In July 1997, it was announced that Sorbo would star in Black Dog for around $3 million, with Kevin Hooks slated to direct and produce and the intention to shoot in September during Sorbo's hiatus from Hercules: The Legendary Journeys.
 During an interview, Sorbo described the film as "Die Hard meets Speed."
 In September 1997, Meat Loaf and Randy Travis were signed to star opposite Sorbo.
 However, by November of that year, it was reported that Patrick Swayze had replaced Sorbo in Black Dog.